Become a Behavioral Scientist in Just 8 Weeks

 - What if I can’t afford the course?

 Consider asking your employer to sponsor this learning opportunity for you.
-And if you are involved in efforts to fight COVID-19, we will consider scholarships to support you – please mention your work in the application.
+And if you’re involved in the effort to fight COVID-19, we will strongly consider a scholarship to support you – please just mention your work in your application.